D.C. advocates, officials who want to overhaul policing face hurdles after violence spike

 But the chief urged lawmakers and activists to move cautiously on reform, worried that shifting responsibilities away from police, such as enforcing traffic infractions or responding to mental distress calls, should come only after alternatives are fully staffed and operational.

-“I have heard people say ‘I don’t feel safe in the community with guns in our streets,’ ” Contee said during a sometimes tense hearing for council members to evaluate programs such as violence interruption and the new Building Blocks DC, focusing on the 151 one blocks on which about 40 percent of the gunfire occurs.
+“I have heard people say ‘I don’t feel safe in the community with guns in our streets,’ ” Contee said during a sometimes tense hearing for council members to evaluate programs such as violence interruption and the new Building Blocks DC initiative, focusing on the 151 blocks on which about 40 percent of the gunfire occurs.

 Allen, in his opening remarks at the roundtable, said, “We should know by now that only looking at arresting and convicting a shooter” will “not stop the next shooter from stepping up to fill the vacuum.”

-The lawmaker said, “It is the conditions that allow someone to become that next shooter that we must also focus on” and that too often talks of arrests and incarceration distract from those efforts.
+The lawmaker said, “It is the conditions that allow someone to become that next shooter that we must also focus on,” adding that talks of arrests and incarceration too often distract from those efforts.

 The discussion over how to change these conditions has been far-ranging.
 It has included suggestions of a sharper focus on education for communities of color, greater cohesion among existing anti-violence programs and stronger tools to assess whether they are working as intended.

-During the news conference on the arrest in the killing of Nyiah Courtney, Contee said the District is at a “pivotal moment” to not only rethink policing, but to examine the entire criminal justice system.
+During the news conference on the arrest in Nyiah’s killing, Contee said the District is at a “pivotal moment” to not only rethink policing, but also examine the entire criminal justice system.

 Asked by a reporter to define accountability in criminal justice, Contee answered: “Being rid of people who make our communities unsafe.”

-He noted the mayor’s commitment to alternative justice programs in her budget proposal, though he cautioned, “Some people will not take advantage of those, and when they commit violent crimes in our community, what are we going to do about it?”
+He noted the mayor’s commitment to alternative-justice programs in her budget proposal, though he cautioned, “Some people will not take advantage of those, and when they commit violent crimes in our community, what are we going to do about it?”

-Locking up people found responsible for crime will not solve the gun violence crisis, said April Goggans, a core organizer for Black Lives Matter DC, which advocates for abolishing the police.
+Locking up people found responsible for crime will not solve the gun violence crisis, said April Goggans, a core organizer for Black Lives Matter DC, which advocates abolishing the police.

 “Does that mean that people who perpetuate violence should be allowed in the communities where they’ve caused harm?
 Nope,” Goggans said.
 “But do I believe that the place that they should go is prison?
 Nope.
 Do I think that we have all the answers as to what it is?
-No, and I think it’s ok to say that.”
+No, and I think it’s okay to say that.”

 Before Austin Lanz killed a Pentagon police officer, he was accused of targeting the couple next door